-Before you start a wellness program sit down with your management team and answered these questions.
-If you’re having a hard time answering them perhaps your organization is not ready for a wellness program.
+Before you start a wellness program, sit down with your management team and answer these questions.
+If you’re having a hard time answering them perhaps your organization is not ready to start a wellness program.

 If you can answer them, use your answers to help you select a wellness vendor that can provide you data on how your program is improving employee health behaviors, lowering health risks, and reducing employee related expenses.
 Remember, to successfully measure the impact of your wellness program you need to gather the right data at the beginning and across time.

 The WellSteps performance guarantee is used by many organizations as a measure of program success.
 They refer to it before they begin a wellness program.